 Tip 02: The following things make a perfect novel: 1.
 Story.
 2. Narration.
 3. Grammar.

 First two things must be there in a writer while the third one need not be.
-You should have a story which should be gripping and you should be able to narrate it in such a way that it keeps the reader engaged.
-Grammar can be corrected by hiring professional services from the editors, either provided by the publisher or self hired on a freelance basis.
-But you can always self check your paragraph’s grammatical mistakes online through reverso.com
+You should have a story which should be gripping and you should be able to narrate it in such a way that it keeps the readers engaged.
+Grammar can be corrected by directly hiring a Freelance Editor or through the Book Publishers.
+You can also run a grammar check on your script through the online tools available on the internet.

 Tip 03: How to improve narration?